Erskine College Institutional Grants and Scholarships

 Dean, Honors, Erskine, Towers, Garnet, or Gold Scholarship

 These recipients must maintain *satisfactory academic progress (see p.
-32) and must earn a GPA that meets the requirements for continuing enrollment and graduation and complete 24 cumulative hours per academic year.
-Students receiving Dean, Honors, Erskine, Towers, Garnet, or Gold Scholarships may receive additional Erskine College funds, including athletics, music and drama with limitation.
+30-31 of the College Catalog) and must earn a GPA that meets the requirements for continuing enrollment and graduation and complete 24 cumulative hours per academic year.
+Students receiving Dean, Honors, Erskine, Towers, Garnet, or Gold Scholarships may receive additional Erskine College funds, including athletics, music, and drama, with limitation.

 Athletic and Other Scholarships